Baileys Chocolate Poke Cake

 7. While the cake is still warm, add the chocolate chips to a medium sized bowl.
 Set aside.

 8. Add the sweetened condensed milk and remaining 1/2 cup of Irish cream to a microwave safe measuring cup.
-Heat heat the milk and cream until they begin to boil, then pour the chocolate chips.
+Heat heat the milk and cream until they begin to boil, then pour over the chocolate chips.

 9. Whisk the chocolate until smooth, then immediately pour over the cake, spreading it into the holes.
 Don’t let the mixture sit before pouring it over the cake or it’ll start to thicken and not soak in the holes as well.